aubble/goTunneLS/README.md

 	TunneLS: 2015/09/03 07:04:42 client nc initializing

-####StdErrPrefixLogging
+####StdErrPrefix
-StdErrPrefixLogging allows you to turn off/on the logging prefix.
-The prefix part of the logging format is:
+StdErrPrefix controls whether to add the date and time to stderr logging.

-	TunneLS: year/month/date hour/minute/second
+	year/month/date hour/minute/second <log stuff>

-This lets TunneLS's logging play nice with integrated system logging such as systemd's journal which have their own timestamp information.
+This lets TunneLS's logging play nice with integrated system logging such as systemd's journal which have their own timestamp information as you can disable the logging prefix.

 This field only applies to the stderr logging and is off by default.
 LogPath's file will always have the prefix information.